There’s a dirty secret about AI-assisted coding: it’s often too helpful.

 - Why can’t this be done through extension?

-- Who else depends on what I’m changing?
+- Who depends on what I’m changing?

-- How does my change affect existing consumers?
+- How does this affect existing consumers?

 Dependency Inversion as Architectural Awareness